 But what does 13.6 metric tons even look like?
 The EPA is a step ahead of you and has created this handy-dandy visual comparison:

-By switching 20 traditional metal-halide street lights to 20 of our renewable lighting systems with LED, our typical customer could significantly reduce their environmental impact.
+By switching 20 traditional metal-halide street lights to 20 of our renewable lighting systems with LED light fixtures, our typical customer could significantly reduce their environmental impact.
 Since our renewable lighting systems are self-sustained by solar and wind energy, they use no energy from traditional on-grid energy sources and effectively produce zero carbon dioxide emissions.

-A single company like yours can prevent emissions equivalent to the consumption of 1,528 gallons of gas or the burning of 14,860 pounds of coal every year by simply replacing inefficient street lights.
+A single decision can prevent emissions equivalent to the consumption of 1,528 gallons of gas or the burning of 14,860 pounds of coal every year by simply replacing inefficient street lights.
 As an added bonus, avoiding the use of on-grid energy knocks out monthly utility bills and saves you money while you save the environment.

-Making this investment drives an immediate reduction in greenhouse gases and stands as proof of your efforts to combat climate change with the rest of the world.
+Making this investment drives an immediate reduction in greenhouse gases and stands as proof of your efforts to help build a more sustainable society.
 Contact us today to see how you can minimize your carbon footprint and leave a better Earth for future generations.